rudzainy/rudzainy.github.io-rosak/_posts/2023-12-25-activerecord-connectionnotestablished-restarting-postgres-for-rails.md

   ==> Successfully started `postgresql@14` (label: homebrew.mxcl.postgresql@14)
 ```

+## 3. Move On with Life

 Run Rails server again and that should resolve the error.

 It should be safe now to delete the `postmaster.pid` that was backed up earlier.